Lorien's Library

 Papers 1–3 cover design, engineering, and deployment of the live system.

-For applied safety and domain researchers:
+For applied domain researchers:

 Papers 6–9 extend the framework to spaceflight, habitation, healthcare, and emotional companionship.